 This update comes at a time when people and businesses in Queensland and New South Wales are dealing with the aftermath of a recent bushfire crisis.
 In addition to the fire damage, recovery bill and insurance claims that will flow from these devastating bushfires, a recent Victorian Supreme Court jury finding is a reminder for businesses in bushfire-prone areas to develop and implement a fire mitigation strategy.

 A fire in a mine, caused by bushfire embers, burned for 45 days in February and March 2014, sending smoke and ash across the Latrobe Valley and causing health problems to mine employees, emergency services workers and community members.

 The Victorian Government conducted an inquiry into the mine fire (the Hazelwood Mine Inquiry 2014-2016).
 The Inquiry’s Terms of Reference required the Board to inquire into and report on a range of issues, including the origin of the fire, the firefighting response, fire prevention and preparedness measures taken by the owner, operator and licensee of the mine and regulatory agencies, the fire’s impacts on the health and wellbeing of affected communities, and the response to the health emergency.
-The full report and 18 recommendations can be accessed here.

 Members of the Latrobe Valley community allegedly experienced adverse health effects from the fire.
 In August 2019, an excavator operator exposed to coal and pollutants while fighting the mine fire was diagnosed with a rare interstitial lung disease and autoimmune condition, and has obtained court-ordered compensation for life-threatening illnesses.